 Many First Nations are present in the watershed including Kawacatoose, Gordon, Muskowekan, Piapot, Muscowpetung, Pasqua, Standing Buffalo, Peekeekisis, Okanese, Star Blanket, Little Black Bear, Sakimay, Cowessess, Kahkewistahaw, Ochapowace, and Carry the Kettle.
 Economic activities in the watershed include agriculture, tourism, potash, and oil and gas development.

-For more information about the Lower Qu’Appelle Watershed Stewards Inc, please go to the website: http://www.lqws.ca/
+For more information about the Lower Qu’Appelle Watershed Stewards Inc, please go to the website: http://www.lqws.ca/.
+Alternatively, you can contact:

 Click here to view the Lower Qu’Appelle River Watershed Plan